We've been working on this article. Please let us know how useful this new version is by voting.

-If you have an ongoing commercial evaluation (i.e. you're using a Personal Environment to explore the platform features) and you hit a road block, we also ask you to contact OutSystems Support and let us know you're evaluating, so we are able to provide you with the full Enterprise-grade experience.
+If you have an ongoing commercial evaluation using a Personal Environment and you hit a road block, contact our chat support.
+Let us know you're evaluating so we're able to provide you with the full Enterprise-grade experience.

 Can I use a personal environment to integrate with external databases or services?

-Yes, you can integrate your personal environment with publicly available web services and databases, including SQL Server, Oracle, DB2 or MySQL.
-VPN access is supported for enterprise customers.
+Yes, you can integrate your personal environment with publicly available web services, and databases, including SQL Server, Oracle, DB2, and MySQL.
+VPN access is only supported for subscription customers.

 Can I get the source code of my applications?

-Detaching the source code of your applications is only available for enterprise subscriptions.
+Detaching the source code of your applications is only available for subscription licenses.

-One development environment Your PE includes one environment and it is not possible to deploy your applications to other environments.
+One development environment: Your PE includes one environment and it's impossible to deploy your applications to other environments.

-PE auto-suspension.
-If you stop developing or if your applications are not being used, your PE will go to sleep.
+PE auto-suspension: If you stop developing or if your applications aren't being used, your PE will go to sleep.
 If you don't wake up your environment after an extended period of time your applications will be saved and your PE will be recycled.
 Long before that happens, we'll let you know.
 More information here.

-Multi-tenant Infrastructure.
-Your PE lives in a shared cloud infrastructure where resources are shared among several environments.
-This means that the performance of your applications will suffer if you exceed 100 end-users.
+Shared resources: Your PE lives in a shared cloud infrastructure where resources such as memory and CPU are shared among several environments.
+This means that the performance of your applications will suffer if you exceed 100 concurrent end-users.

-Limited version history.
-By default, a new version of your application module is saved every time you publish.
-Module versions that are older than two weeks are automatically deleted.
+Limited version history: By default, a new version of your application module is saved every time you publish.
+Module versions that are older than one week are automatically deleted.

-No direct database access.
-Check alternate ways on how to extract data from your application.
-You cannot use stored procedures.
+No direct database access: Check alternate ways on how to extract data from your application.
+You can't use stored procedures.

-No VPN.
-You cannot request the creation of a VPN connection in your PE.
+No VPN: You can't request the creation of a VPN connection in your PE.